Homotopies in Grothendieck fibrations: Abstract

 \section{Abstract}

 We define a natural 2-categorical structure on the base category of a large class of Grothendieck fibrations.
-Given any model category $\C$, we construct a fibration whose fibers are the homotopy categories of the slice categories $\C/A$, and we show that in the case $\C=\Top$, our construction applied to this fibration recovers the usual 2-category of spaces.
+Given any model category $\C$, we apply this construction to a fibration whose fibers are the homotopy categories of the slice categories $\C/A$, and we show that in the case $\C=\Top$, our construction applied to this fibration recovers the usual 2-category of spaces.